MPAS-Dev/compass/docs/developers_guide/deploying_spack.rst

 is time to deploy the shared spack environments for all developers to use.
 A ``mache`` developer will make a ``mache`` release (if needed) before this step begins.
 So there is no need to build mache from a remote branch anymore.

+Compass knows where to deploy spack on each machine because of the ``spack`` config option specified in the ``[deploy]`` section of each machine's config file, see the `machine configs <https://github.com/MPAS-Dev/compass/tree/main/compass/machines>`_.

 It is best to update the remote compass branch in case of changes: